qruto/.github/profile/README.md

 # About Qruto

-**Qruto** – a combination of focusing on the goal, prioritizing the importance of details, automating everything that can be automated setup suitable default behavior and compromise between standardization and customization which creates a solution that you will enjoy 🥰
+**Qruto** – a combination of focusing on the goal, prioritizing the importance of details, automating everything that can be automated, setting up reasonable default behavior, finding a compromise between standardization and customization which creates a solution that you will enjoy 🥰

 # Releases